 Dr Imogen Collyer

-She uses a combination of hands on Osteopathic techniques, myofascial cupping, dry needling, rock taping, yoga and exercises for rehabilitation, breathing retraining, lifestyle modification and stress management.
+I use a combination of hands on Osteopathic techniques, MET, osteopathic cranial techniques, biodynamic approach, dry needling, rock taping, yoga and exercises for rehabilitation, breathing retraining and oromyofunctional exercises, lifestyle modification and stress management.

 Dr Rea Braun